JayScarrott/mr-johnson/readme/README.md

 ### Imagery

-Being a website for a band, most of the imagry will be either shots of the band or some more artistic shots that relate to the band.
+Being a website for a band, most of the imagery will be either shots of the band or some more artistic shots that relate to the band.

 ### Wireframes

 ## Features

-👩🏻‍💻 View an example of a completed user experience section [here](https://github.com/kera-cudmore/TheQuizArms#Features)

-This section can be used to explain what pages your site is made up of.

 ### General features on each page

-If there is a feature that appears on all pages of your site, include it here.
-Examples of what to include would the the navigation, a footer and a favicon.

-I then like to add a screenshot of each page of the site here, i use [amiresponsive](https://ui.dev/amiresponsive) which allows me to grab an image of the site as it would be displayed on mobile, tablet and desktop, this helps to show the responsiveness of the site.
+* All pages on the website have:

+  * A header that consists of a logo with a hyperlink to the Home page and a responsive navigation bar, with buttons for each page of the site.

 ### Future Implementations

 What features would you like to implement in the future on your site?
 Would you like to add more pages, or create login functionality?
 Add these plans here.

 ### Accessibility

-Be an amazing developer and get used to thinking about accessibility in all of your projects!

-This is the place to make a note of anything you have done with accessibility in mind.
-Some examples include:

-Have you used icons and added aria-labels to enable screen readers to understand these?
-Have you ensured your site meets the minimum contrast requirements?
-Have you chosen fonts that are dyslexia/accessible friendly?

-Code Institute have an amazing channel for all things accessibility (a11y-accessibility) I would highly recommend joining this channel as it contains a wealth of information about accessibility and what we can do as developers to be more inclusive.

 ## Technologies Used